WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 To change permissions, use the hosting control panel file manager or connect via SFTP (Secure File Transfer Protocol).
 Right-click on a file or folder, select Properties or Permissions, and change the numbers.

-Two-factor authentication adds an extra layer of security by requiring a second verification method beyond a password.
-Even if someone steals your password, they cannot log in without the second factor.
+Two-factor authentication enhances security by requiring a second verification method in addition to a password.
+Even if a password is stolen, unauthorized access is prevented without the second factor.

 Install a two-factor authentication plugin.
 After installation, go to Settings > Two-Factor, and enable it for all Administrator accounts.